martedesco/reading-time/README.md

 # Reading Time
-Reading Time is a web application that lists staff recommended books.
+Reading Time is a web application that lists staff recommended books!

 ## Installing